ridash2005/Bit-Serial_Neural_Computation_Engine/README.md

 # Bit-Serial_Neural_Computation_Engine

-Hi,everyone this problem statement was presented and declared a winning presentation in a vlsi hackathon held at NIT Jamshedpur on December 2025.The hackathon ppt is uploaded in the repo.For basic understanding,please follow below:
+Hi, everyone this problem statement was presented and declared a winning presentation in the VLSI Hackathon held at NIT Jamshedpur on December 2025.
+The presentation slides are uploaded in the repo.
+For basic understanding please follow below:

 This repo contains five basic modules: